dbj-data/dbj-fwk/README.md

 ### Remember

 SEH is not C++ exceptions.
-This is OS native exceptions.
+SEH is Windows OS native exceptions.
 Thus SEH implemented in your app can catch "anything" wrong you or anybody can (and will) do.
 Much more than disciplined C++ and use of C++ exceptions can and will.
 And it is always there.

 **DBJ+FWK** makes it much easier for you to use this functionality and focus on your code.
 Desktop UI app or console, it does not matter.